Mangalorean Catholic cuisine

-The Mangalorean Catholic Cuisine is the cuisine of the Mangalorean Catholic community.
+Mangalorean Catholic cuisine is the cuisine of the Mangalorean Catholic community which is an important aspect of the culture of Mangalorean Catholics.

-Mangalorean Catholics are Roman Catholics from Mangalore and the rest of the historic South Canara area by the southwestern coast of Carnataca, India.
-Most Mangalorean Catholics share ancestry with present-day Goan Catholics, they had migrated to South Canara from Portuguese Goa between 1560 and 1763 following their Christianisation in Goa.
-The migration continued during the Portuguese Inquisition in Goa and Bombay-Bassein and the Mahratta Invasion of Goa and Bombay.
-The culture of Mangalorean Catholics is a blend of Mangalorean and Goan cultures.
-After migration, they adopted some aspects the local Mangalorean culture but retained many elements of their Konkani ways of life.
+Mangalorean Catholics are Catholic Christians from Mangalore and the rest of the historical South Canara area by the southern coast of present-day Karnataka, India.
+Most Mangalorean Catholics share ancestry with Goan Catholics, as they migrated from Portuguese Goa to the Keladi Kingdom, between 1560 and 1763, following their Christianisation.
+The migrations continued during the Portuguese Inquisition, the Mahratta Invasion of Goa and Bombay etc. After their migrations, they adopted some aspects of local Mangalorean culture, but also retained some elements of their Konkani way of life.

 Non-vegetarian cuisine

 Their curry uses a lot of coconut and curry leaves while ginger, garlic and chilli are also used.
 Mangalorean Catholic cuisine has distinct Portuguese influence as can be seen in Laitao, the famous pork roast served as the Pièce de résistance at wedding dinners, and Pork Sorpotel.
 Fabled cooks like Davidam or Alicebai were called in to help with the repast.
 Mangalorean Catholics mix pork blood and other parts in most of their pork delicacies as can be seen from Pork Bafat, Cabidela and Kalleze un Kiti (heart and intestines).
 Sanna–Dukra Maas (Sanna – idli fluffed with toddy or yeast; Dukra Maas – Pork) and Unde–Dukra Maas (Unde – leavened bread; Dukra Maas – Pork) are popular dishes.
 Chicken Indaz is also popular.
 The traditional Rosachi kadi (Ros Curry), a fish curry made with ros (coconut milk) is quite popular and is served during the Ros (anointing) ceremony that is held 1 or 2 days before a Mangalorean Catholic wedding.
 Their fish curry especially their Fish Roe Curry, is known for its taste in the whole of coastal India while fried fish in their style is well known.
 The Sheveo Roce and Pathal Bakri (a variant of Kori Rotti) are dry rice flakes dipped in chicken gravy dishes.